jjasghar/chef-google-compute/README.md

   resource.

 * `disks[]/index`
   Assigns a zero-based index to this disk, where 0 is reserved for the boot disk.
 For example, if you have many disks attached to an instance, each disk would have a unique index number.
 If not specified, the server will choose an appropriate value.

-* `disks[]/source`
-  A reference to Disk resource

 * `disks[]/initialize_params`
+  Required.
 Specifies the parameters for a new disk that will be created alongside the new instance.
 Use initialization parameters to create boot disks or local SSDs attached to the new instance.

 * `disks[]/initialize_params/disk_name`
   Specifies the disk name.
 If not specified, the default is to use the name of the instance.

 * `disks[]/initialize_params/disk_size_gb`
   Specifies the size of the disk in base-2 GB.

 * `disks[]/initialize_params/disk_type`
-  Specifies the disk type to use to create the instance.
-If not specified, the default is pd-standard, specified using the full URL.
+  A reference to DiskType resource

 * `disks[]/initialize_params/source_image`
   The source image to create this disk.
 When creating a new instance, one of initializeParams.sourceImage or disks.source is required.
 To create a disk with one of the public operating system images, specify the image by its family name.

+* `disks[]/initialize_params/source_image_encryption_key`
+  The customer-supplied encryption key of the source image.
+Required if the source image is protected by a customer-supplied encryption key.
+  Instance templates do not store customer-supplied encryption keys, so you cannot create disks for instances in a managed instance group if the source images are encrypted with your own keys.

+* `disks[]/initialize_params/source_image_encryption_key/raw_key`
+  Specifies a 256-bit customer-supplied encryption key, encoded in RFC 4648 base64 to either encrypt or decrypt this resource.

+* `disks[]/initialize_params/source_image_encryption_key/sha256`
+  Output only.
+The RFC 4648 base64 encoded SHA-256 hash of the customer-supplied encryption key that protects this resource.

+* `disks[]/interface`
+  Specifies the disk interface to use for attaching this disk, which is either SCSI or NVME.
+The default is SCSI.
+  Persistent disks must always use SCSI and the request will fail if you attempt to attach a persistent disk in any other format than SCSI.

+* `disks[]/mode`
+  The mode in which to attach this disk, either READ_WRITE or READ_ONLY.
+If not specified, the default is to attach the disk in READ_WRITE mode.

+* `disks[]/source`
+  A reference to Disk resource

+* `disks[]/type`
+  Specifies the type of the disk, either SCRATCH or PERSISTENT.
+If not specified, the default is PERSISTENT.

 * `guest_accelerators` -
   List of the type and count of accelerator cards attached to the